krakencommerce/magento2-module-customer-group-fixed-price/README.md

 # Kraken CustomerGroupFixedPrice Extension

-## Known Issues

-* After upgrading from Magento 2.3.2 to 2.3.4-p2, this extension no longer shows the higher price on product listing/search pages.
-There are no immediate plans to fix this, as it's not a required use case for how Kraken is using it.

 ## Description

 Allows an admin to specify a list of Customer Groups who will receive specific Tiered Pricing, even if that Tiered Pricing amount is higher than the normal product price.